71/ExpandableAllocator/README.md

 // Now, actually write our value.
 NativePtr.write ptr 42
 NativePtr.read ptr |> should equal 42

+// A safe wrapper is also provided. use stream = new ExpandableStream(alloc)

+stream.CanWrite |> should equal true
+stream.CanRead  |> should equal true
+stream.CanSeek  |> should equal true
 ```

-More examples can be seen in the [Tests.fs](./ExpandableAllocator.Tests/Tests.fs) file.
+More examples can be seen in the [Tests](./ExpandableAllocator.Tests) directory.

 ## Installation
 [![NuGet](https://img.shields.io/nuget/vpre/ExpandableAllocator.svg)](https://nuget.org/packages/ExpandableAllocator)